hayleykisiel21/Country-Happiness/README.md

 # Country Happiness

-An analysis on what factors affect a country's overall happiness.
+An analysis on what factors affect a country's overall happiness throughout the world.

 ## Description